blairrorani/blairrorani-old/_posts/2015-4-7-create-hand-drawn-graphics.md

 His post is a nice round up of how to get better at drawing for work purposes and is the third in a series of posts about [visual thinking and communication](http://www.articulate.com/rapid-elearning/practice-visual-thinking-skills-apply-e-learning).

-If you don't already know, Tom is probably the most famous elearning blogger there is.
+If you don't already know, Tom is probably the most famous eLearning blogger there is.
 Here runs the community over at Articulate.
 You should [subscribe to get his updates](http://www.articulate.com/rapid-elearning/about-tom/) and his free e-book.